Monday, March 05, 2018

 13:15 For this people’s heart is waxed gross, and their ears are dull of hearing, and their eyes they have closed; lest at any time they should see with their eyes, and hear with their ears, and should understand with their heart, and should be converted, and I should heal them.

-c).
-In looking at the passage in Isaiah 6, it appears that God out of sovereign choice is the one making the people to not understand, because he says make their heart hat, make their ears heave, and shut their eyes.
+b).
+Jesus goes on to explain in Matthew 13:13-15, that the effect of not understanding on the part of the people is a fulfillment of a passage in Isaiah.
+This explanation also clears up a misunderstanding of Isaiah 6:9, 10.
+In looking at the passage in Isaiah 6, it appears that God out of sovereign choice is the one making the people to not understand, because he says make their heart fat, make their ears heavy, and shut their eyes.
 But Jesus clears it up by saying the people themselves caused their own inability to hear or see, through their own disobedience.

 (1) waxed gross [Zodhiates: 3975 * pachuno;] to become dull and callous.]
 [NIV: “become calloused”].

-(2) In his definition, Zodhiates cites a passage in Deuteronomy that clearly shows the fault is on the people not God.
+(2) In his definition, Zodhiates cites a passage in Deuteronomy that clearly shows the fault is on the people and not God.

 (3) Deuteronomy 32:15 But Jeshurun waxed fat, and kicked: thou art waxed fat, thou art grown thick, thou art covered with fatness; then he forsook God which made him, and lightly esteemed the Rock of his salvation.